fable-compiler/fable-compiler.github.io/docs/docs/miscellaneous/fable-in-videos.md

 layout: nacara-standard
 ---

 Many people have been speaking at various conferences about Fable and related stacks.
-So grab a ☕️ and have enjoy these 🎥 and [let's start right now with the famous song...](https://www.youtube.com/watch?v=pbqsjEF6Qpw)
+So grab a ☕️ and enjoy these 🎥 and [let's start right now with the famous song...](https://www.youtube.com/watch?v=pbqsjEF6Qpw)

 ## 2018 FableConf
 - [Scaling Elmish Applications - Zaid Ajaj](https://www.youtube.com/watch?v=-Oc4xJivY78)